tabareperez/getting_and_cleaning_data/README.md

 without **method = "curl"* parameter.

-See the source fiel of the scripts to know how the program works.
+See the source file of the scripts to know how the program works.

 Thanks!!

-Tabare Perez
-March 2015
+Tabare Perez, March 2015